michelmupp/rsvp-program-opensource/README.md

 # Preamble

 I created this project without knowing how to do anything, so I relied pretty much entirely on ChatGPT 5.2 to write the code, forgive me if it's inefficient:)
-It's basically a SVELTE Based Rapid Serial Visual Presentation (RSVP) reader for speed reading with EPUB support.
+It's basically a SVELTE based reader using Rapid Serial Visual Presentation (RSVP) to increase reading speed with EPUB support.

 # Try the website